bluecollarcoding/coding/README.md

 - `bash` -> not a programming language but **very** useful; executes stuff on the command-line for you

 Make some customized Hello World apps, commit them to your repo, push a new branch, make a PR and we'll go from there.

+## Markdown

+Is the preferred file format (`.md`) for text files that aren't code.
+It's good to know [some basics](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and get comfortable using it.